ARW4/FPL_Project/README.md

 )
 ````

+### Google Sheets
+Once the R script extracts all the data required from the API and creates data frames I needed a way of saving the files prior to the virtual machine closing (See Github Actions for brief explanation on virtual machine).
+I chose to upload to google sheets primarily because it is possible to automate the refresh of data for a Tableau Public Dashboard only by using google sheets.

 ## Github Actions 🎬
 ### Github Actions
+Github actions work such that you are able to use a virtual machine, install the required software, run a progrem (in this case the R script) and then close the machine down.

+The logcic of how the data refresh can be automated is as follows:
-In order to have the r script run automatically on a schedule I decided to use Github Actions.
-A YAML file is needed to create workflows.
+1 - A YAML file is needed to create workflows.
 - Firstly a virtual machine is started and installs R and all the packages needed for the R Script to run.
 - Specifying "runs-on: ubunto-latest" means that the virtual machine is running linux.
 Linus is the cheapest opperating system to run actions on and is more than adequate for the purpose of running the r script.
 - The YAML code then also states the schedule on which the workflow will run.
 The worfklow hence runs at 5:30 am everyday.